 Jeremy Wurst is a freelance producer, mixer, engineer and multi-instrumentalist based out of Lincoln, NE.

 Years of experience recording and mixing has allowed him to freelance in professional studios all over the country, as well as exploring the diverse sounds of making records in barns, bookstores and old houses.
 He's collaborated with artists including Evan Bartels, Sea Floor Cinema, The Way Out, Salt Creek, Domestica and more.

-In 2016, he relocated to California and was fortunate to assist under Sam Pura at The Panda Studios.
+In 2016, he relocated to California and was fortunate to engineer and assist under Sam Pura at The Panda Studios.
 Together they worked on records for Hundredth, Higuera, Gardens, My Sweet Fall, American Lions, The 101's and The Waiting Room TV among others.

 Reviews (4)Endorse Jeremy Wurst

 Jeremy has a wide and growing knowledge of recording, performing and music in general.
 He is skilled in his craft and has tireless passion for the industry.
 His ability to advance a song's potential while maintaining its roots is refreshing.
 As a musician, I am fortunate to have worked with Jeremy and look forward to working with him in the future.

 I appreciate this guy a lot for his great vision and dedication to his work.
 When you're working with Jeremy it's like he takes personal responsibility in helping you to create something you'll be proud of for the rest of your life.
 Extremely passionate about top quality work, and is a total beast when it comes to music in general.
 Kind, patient, and an all around cool guy.